SpellholdStudios/1pp/README.md

       - Grouped actions or patches with `ACTION_FOR_EACH` and `PATCH_FOR_EACH` whenever possible.
       - Replaced macros with functions whenever possible.
       - Replaced `WRITE_LONG 0x3E 0` and `WRITE_ASCII 0x3A ~ISHLDS01~` with `WRITE_ASCII 0x3A ~ISHLDS01~ #8`.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.
-      - Used new 1pp_compatibility.tph library to improve 1PP crossmods compatibility (BG1 NPC Project, Rolles, Ruad, Song and Silence, Stuff of the Magi, The Unusual Oddities Shop).
+      - Used new 1pp_compatibility.tph library to improve 1PP crossmods compatibility (BG1 NPC Project, Darron, Rolles, Ruad, Song and Silence, Stuff of the Magi, The Unusual Oddities Shop).
     - shields specific fixes (400_update_bgii_shields.tpa):
       - shld02.itm (Small Shield +1): `LPM ~clear~` was missing, and the code stacked op#7 global effects.
       - shld31a.itm (Gorm's Arm +3): fixed wrong coding (`WRITE_SHORT` instead of `WRITE_BYTE` for Minimum strength value).